moorara/milad.dev/content/projects/konfig.md

 If for any reason configuration values are not read as you expected, you can use `Debug` option to see how exactly your configuration values are read.
 `Debug` accepts a `verbosity` parameter which specifies the verbosity level of logs.
+You can also enable debugging logs by setting the `KONFIG_DEBUG` environment variable to a verbosity level.

 Here is an example:

 ```go